muraschal/lnhunt/README.md

 - **Audio feedback after each answer (success/fail).**
 - **Easter egg: In the info panel, the sounds can be played via buttons.**
 - **Debug panel and info panel can be toggled via button.
 Info panel contains technical details and Easter egg sound buttons.**
-- **After the return transaction via LNURL, users are redirected to a /thnx page ('Thank you for participating').**
+- **After the withdrawal transaction via LNURL, users are redirected to a /thnx page ('Thank you for participating').**

 ---